-Academic Integrity & Personal Conduct
+Academic Integrity

 As a community of scholars and midwives, the Midwives College of Utah affirms its commitment to the elimination of discrimination and the provision of equal opportunity for all.
 A key objective of the Midwives College of Utah is the creation and maintenance of a positive atmosphere of nondiscrimination in every phase and activity of college operations.
-Acts of discrimination, harassment, and insensitivity hurt and degrade all community members, whether target, perpetrator, or observer.
-Every member of the College community is expected to take responsibility for creating and maintaining a climate free of discrimination and harassment in keeping with MCU"s Code of Conduct and Community Rules of Caring.
+MCU is committed to academic excellence, which can only be achieved through trust, honesty, and mutual understanding of academic integrity.
+Not only does academic dishonesty tarnish the reputation of MCU, but it also degrades the learning environment and demeans the violator.
+Please see the Community Rules of Caring and MCU Code of Conduct for violations and sanctions specific to academic integrity.